luttje/gmod-experiment-redux/docs/dev-server-guide.md

     4. Now when you start the server, content should be downloaded from the local web server quickly.

 10. To easily start the server with the required command line arguments we use a `start-srcds.bat` and `start-srcds.sh` for Windows and Linux respectively.
-These scripts are located in [the `tools` directory of this project](../tools/).
+These scripts are located in [the `tools/dev` directory of this project](../tools/dev).

 ### Authenticating your server (Recommended)